micahogbeifun/bugtracker/README.md

 ## About

-A bug tracker web-app that allows users to keep track of their coding projects.\n Users can create accounts or Demo accounts. \n
+A bug tracker web-app that allows users to keep track of their coding projects.<br />
+Users can create accounts or Demo accounts. <br />
-The types of accounts allowed are 'Admin', 'Project Manager', 'Developer' and 'Submitter'.
+The types of accounts allowed are 'Admin', 'Project Manager', 'Developer' and 'Submitter'.<br />
 Users can access / delete their notifications and set custom profile pictures.
 Tickets can have files / media attached to them as well as comments.
 Tickets have a history section of all relevent changed made to the ticket.